TRAINING WITH APEX

 - Incident Command Systems (ICS) 100

-Once participants have successfully passed all 4 courses they require extensive fire line experience to become an Apex Crew boss.
-Apex assigns crew boss trainees to an experienced Crew boss to work in a mentorship program until fully qualified.
+Once participants have successfully passed all 4 courses they require extensive fire line experience to become an Apex Crew Leader.
+Apex assigns Crew Leader trainees to an experienced Crew Leader to work in a mentorship program until fully qualified.

 This 2-day Chainsaw Course is instructed By Doug Harrison